-The Tampa Bay Food Fight is the first of its kind in Tampa Bay produced by a nonprofit who supports the homeless population and at-risk families.
-This new foodie event raises awareness and thought leadership on one of the main causes of homelessness: unemployment due to lack of marketable skills.
+The Tampa Bay Food Fight event highlights one of the main causes of homelessness: unemployment due to a lack of marketable skills.

 MEET CAP GRADUATES